Can frugal living save you money? Absolutely it can.

 Have a 4 minute shower

 The shorter your shower the more money you will save.
 Showers use hot water and therefore energy.
 Quick showers use less water and less energy therefore money saving for you.
 Not sure how long your showers are?
-Use a shower timer to take the guesswork out.
+Use a

 Fit a tap aerator